 Famotidine belongs to a class of medications called histamine-2 blockers.
 It works by suppressing the secretion of stomach acid and can treat several digestive system disorders, including stomach acid reflux, heartburn, stomach and duodenal ulcer.
 It can also be used in patients taking antiplatelet medication (e.g. aspirin) to prevent stomach ulcers.

 Famotidine can be taken orally.
 The adult dosages are as follows:

-For treating duodenal ulcer, take 40 mg once at bedtime for 8 weeks, followed by a maintenance dose of 20 mg once at bedtime.
+For treating duodenal ulcers, take 40 mg once at bedtime for 8 weeks, followed by a maintenance dose of 20 mg once at bedtime.